cmeiklejohn/kubernetes-hello-world-example/GCP/Task.md

 You will use the command line to upload your image.

-You have the choice of uploading your container in either:
+You have the choice of uploading your container in either of the following.
+It might be useful to view each documentation using the following links before making your choice.

 - [Docker Hub](https://docs.docker.com/engine/reference/commandline/push/)
 - [Google Container Registry](https://cloud.google.com/container-registry/docs/quickstart)